Meet the Undergraduate Program Staff

 Victor Mullins - Victor Mullins heads the Undergraduate Program at the University of Maryland’s Robert H. Smith School of Business, and he has served in this position since July 2012.
 Prior to arriving to the Smith School, Victor served as Associate Dean of Undergraduate Affairs in the College of Business at the University of Illinois Urbana-Champaign for nine years.
 He received a Bachelor of Arts Degree in Communications at George Mason University in Fairfax, Virginia; a Master of Arts Degree in Higher Education Administration at New York University (NYU); and a Doctor of Philosophy Degree in Higher Education Administration at NYU.
 Upon completion of his Master’s Degree at NYU, he began his higher education career.
 During his 11-year tenure at NYU, he served in several positions, including Assistant Dean of Undergraduate Affairs at the Leonard N. Stern School of Business.
 With over 20 years of experience, Victor as been committed to the admission, retention, placement, and graduation of students.
 He is passionate about student development and enjoys working collaboratively with faculty, staff, students, alumni, and corporate partners in building a strong student-centered community.
 Victor is married to Nancy Glover Mullins, and has two kids – Justin and Audrey.

 Brian Horick - Brian is the Assistant Dean and an academic advisor at the Smith School.
 He has served full-time in an academic advising/administrative capacity at the Smith School of Business since 1993.
 He has a B.S. in Finance from Pennsylvania State University and a MBA from University of Maryland.
 Prior to working at UM, Brian worked as an accountant for several years.
-In his free time he enjoys basketball, gardening, and fishing.
-However, most of his free time involves attending or participating in activities that involve his three children.
+In his free time he enjoys basketball, gardening, fishing and spending time with his wife and three children.

 Evan Riddle - Evan is director and an academic advisor at the Smith School.
 Evan has come to the University of Maryland from Ohio, where he attained his B.S. in Social Work and M.A. in College Student Personnel from Bowling Green State University.
 In his role as a graduate assistant, Evan has had experience in advising undeclared students, mentoring student-athletes, event programming, and teaching a career and life planning course.
 While away from the office, he enjoys a number of outdoor activities and sports, music, and going out to eat with friends and family.